 Do not store above 25°C. Store in the original package.
 Any remaining portions of divided tablets should be replaced in the blister pocket, the blister strip should be returned to the cardboard box.
-Any tablet portions remaining after 3 days should be discarded.
+Remaining tablet portions should be given at the next administration.